The older one gets, the more important it is to keep developing, and the more pressing the need to curb a tendency to

 If we consider the biological existence of mankind the acquisition of our consciousness is a relatively recent phenomenon.
 Our consciousness, which continuously “summarises” the events in the most complex organ of the universe (our brain) and the physiological ‘animal drives’ in relatively simple utterances, feelings, and observations.

 Human consciousness is a field of research for archaeology, anthropology, philosophy, neuroscience, psychology to name a few.
 Consciousness gives us insights, such as the vision of man as a biological machine, but also the awareness of our mortality both as individuals and as a species.
 On the one hand, we would like to approach consciousness as part of our design (neuroscience) and make it a specialism (psychology/psychiatry); on the other hand, we as individuals are approaching the question that is becoming more and more urgent, how do we as humans maintain our identity in the overwhelming scientific progress such as AI and nanotechnology?
 How do I remain authentic?
 And then, who am I?
 And the latest question: do I bear responsibility for the world?

 3. Art of living

 The art of living in a time of science and crisis.

 Although I consider the sciences to be the ‘highest category’ of knowledge, the sciences are not life itself and so in practice, one always comes up against the ‘hard philosophical questions’.
-Most of our reality, as we experience it, is seldom satisfactorily explained by scientific facts (of which each one of us knows very little).
+Most of our reality, as we experience it, is seldom satisfactorily explained by scientific facts (of which each one of us knows only a limited amount).
 Science is a joint effort to which each of us can only make a tiny contribution, but life, after all, is something we live alone.
 These life questions find more expression in art, literature, poetry, music, culture, society, spirituality, love, relationships and much more that takes place in our bizarre archaeologically ‘accumulated’ brains.